 In the North we have got the right facilities, the talent and skills, the investment structures, great transport links and ambition.
 This is where innovation and tech happens.
 International customers value the engineering heritage and the hardware and software engineering skills in the UK, especially when used to drive innovation and enable digital transformation.

-We have been supported very well by our primary investor, Mercia Asset Management, via the Northern Powerhouse Investment Fund (NPIF) which provides commercially focussed growth finance.
+We have been supported very well by our primary investor, NPIF – Mercia Equity Finance, which is managed by Mercia and part of the Northern Powerhouse Investment Fund (NPIF)* which provides commercially focussed growth finance.
 This support is really valuable to tech businesses as it gives you the fuel to scale.

-We have been supported very well by our primary investor, Mercia Asset Management, via the Northern Powerhouse Investment Fund (NPIF) which provides commercially focussed growth finance.
-This support is really valuable to tech businesses as it gives you the fuel to scale
+We have been supported very well by our primary investor, NPIF – Mercia Equity Finance, which is managed by Mercia and part of the Northern Powerhouse Investment Fund (NPIF) which provides commercially focussed growth finance.
+This support is really valuable to tech businesses as it gives you the fuel to scale.

 Tell us about your company's growth ambitions.